AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/Documentation/02-Intune_Configuration.md

 ![Devices-List](https://github.com/AliChoukatli/CyberShield-Enterprise/blob/main/03_AzureAD_Sync_%26_Endpoint_Security/Screenshots/Devices-List.png)

-- On client devices, run:
+- On client devices, run and you will see the MDM URL

 ```powershell
 dsregcmd /status